-2.22 From the pool of remaining potential sites, a preferred list was established using a combination of desk based research, site visits and consultation feedback.
-Following on from the consultation of the preferred list of sites and policies - The Preferred Options stage, amendments have been made where appropriate, as set out in this Publication Version of the document.
+2.26 From the pool of remaining potential sites, a preferred list was established using a combination of desk based research, site visits and consultation feedback.
+These preferred sites were subject to consultation and examination by the Planning Inspector and are now allocated through this Plan.